notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/other_compute.md

 - Integrated with **ECS**, **EKS**, and **Fargate** for easy deployment.
 - This is where you store your Docker images so they can be run by ECS or Fargate

+## Amazon EKS

+- EKS = Elastic Kubernetes Service
+- Allows you to launch **managed Kubernetes clusters on AWS**
+- Kubernetes is an **open-source system** for management, deployment, and scaling of containerized apps (Docker)
+- Containers can be hosted on:
+  - EC2 instances
+  - Fargate (Serverless)
+- **Kubernetes is cloud-agnostic**
+(can be used in any cloud – Azure, GCP...)

 ## What’s Serverless?

 - No need to provision, scale, or manage servers.